TaVit0/ofxMobileKeyboard/README.md

 ------------

 Android:
-Copy to your `openFrameworks/addons/` folder.
+Copy ofxMobileKeyboard to your `openFrameworks/addons/` folder.
 Copy ofxMobileKeyboardExampleAndroid to your Android workspace.

 iOS: